mwweinberg/mwweinberg.github.io/_posts/2023-07-29-AQI_sensor.md

 - 1 power block that matches the USB C cable
 - 1 [3D printed case](https://www.thingiverse.com/thing:6145354) (optional)

 The process is pretty straightforward.
 Every few minutes, the board checks the PM2.5 level.
 It then changes the LEDs at the top of the FunHouse accordintly, displays the number on the screen, and uploads the data to an Adafruit IO dashboard.
-In theory, it should also pull the local AQI levels and update the LEDs and screen accordingly.
-However, as described below, that's not working right now.
-For the time being I've hard coded a placeholder AQI of 20.
+At the same time, it also pulls the local AQI levels from the AQI API and updates the LEDs and screen accordingly.

 The entire script is available in [this repo](https://github.com/mwweinberg/AQI_sensor).
 In addition to the script you will need:

 - The library files, which are also in the repo (make sure everything in the /lib folder in the repo is in the /lib folder on the board)
 - A secrets.py file to hold your wifi and Adafruit IO credentials.
 You can learn how to create that [here](https://learn.adafruit.com/adafruit-funhouse/circuitpython-internet-test).
 - A seperate keys.py file.
 This is for the AQI API.
 I'm sure there's a way to incorporate this into the secrets.py file, but I couldn't quite figure out the syntax.
 In any event, the entire contents of the file is `AQI_URL = "the_url_with_your_api_key"`.

-That keys.py file will only be relevant if the AQI part of this ever works.
 You can create your URL by playing around with the [AirNow API](https://docs.airnowapi.org/).

-As of this writing, there seems to be a problem where uploading data to Adafruit IO creates some sort of conflict with downloading the data from the AirNow API.
-I've opened an [issue](https://github.com/adafruit/Adafruit_CircuitPython_Requests/issues/139) in the CircuitPython Requests repo.
-Maybe by the time you read this it has been resolved.
-In the meantime, I decided to prioritize the online dashboard over getting local AQI info.

 ## The Code